 In my family we’ve always been huge fans of Chinese recipes with tofu.
 Nothing beats a combination of tofu and veggies cooked in a flavorful sauce and served over rice.

-I’m also using this method in my sweet chili tofu and vegetables recipe.
+(I’m also using this method in my sweet chili tofu and vegetables recipe.)

-To cook tofu, I sliced it into thick rectangles and fried them in the same skillet I used for the vegetables – see my method here.
-If you don’t want to fry the tofu (or try to limit oil in your diet), I’ve also included instructions for baking it in the oven oil-free.
+To cook the tofu, I slice it into thick rectangles and pan-fry them in the same skillet I used for the vegetables – see my method here.

 To finish my tofu and peppers stir-fry, I used a homemade Szechuan-style sauce made with just a few simple ingredients.
 If you aren’t familiar with Szechuan sauce (or want to know how I simplified it), read on.